iservport/helianto-query/README.md

 helianto-query
 ==============

-Helianto query project

 Helianto query builder provides an alternative to type-safe query languages.
+It can be used independently or with the Spring Data JPA project if you add the ```HeliantoQueryConfig``` to your Spring configuration.

 Examples: